TGAC/grassroots-docs/schema.md

 * **so:logo**:
 An image to represent the Provider that will be displayed to users and other federated Servers.

-So an example of specfiying a single Provider for a Service is:
+So an example of specifying a single Provider for a Service is:

 ~~~.json
 "provider": {